Posts

 Image

 We arrived at our accommodation relieved it is as good as the write up.
-The next few photos were taken on and at the end of our street The view to the west near sunset An old forge right on the water's edge And a paddock of young bulls.
-Gotta love the heart shape on his head!
+The next few photos were taken on and at the end of our street The view to the west near sunset An old forge right on the water's edge And a paddock of young bulls, including one with a heart shape on his head!
 Now it is said there is a ghost of Barrow Round Castle.
 It is the ghost of Geoffrey de Clahuill thought to be the original 14th century inhabitant and Sheriff of Kerry.
-There are a surprising amount of old stone cottages and churches in the area without rooves subsequently left to ruin.
+There is a surprising amount of old stone cottages and churches in the area without roofs and left to ruin.
 The Celtic cross appears on many grave sites Having some time off from the animals gave us time to drive around the countryside without having to keep an eye on the time.
 We drove to Dingle via Castlegregory to maximise a drive along the coast.
 And what a drive it was!
 The beaches were stunning and the views speak for themselves.
 Dingle is a popular tourist town and apparently gets very busy in the summer.
-Hugging the co...
+Hugging the coast i...

 102. Midleton - Ireland - House and Pet Sitting - Episode 28